AKRS harvest academies help refresh producers on technology

-Sponsored - The following content is created on behalf of AKRS Equipment Solutions and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about AKRS Equipment Solutions, visit https://www.akrs.com

-A team of ag equipment experts are conducting Harvest Academies across the state, where producers can learn about the latest technology.
+LINCOLN, Neb.
+(KOLN) - A team of ag equipment experts are conducting harvest academies across the state, where producers can learn about the latest technology.

 We caught up with Chris Peterson, who is the Precision Ag Specialist with AKRS.
 “We are going to be hosting six different harvest academies across the state,” Peterson said.
 “You can get on our website at akrs.com to register, and view any of the locations.
 We will be offering classes on how to optimize John Deere equipment.”